 This vegetable korma can be easily made on the stovetop too.

-• Follow the same steps as for the instant pot recipe, but cook in a large wok (or kadhai) on the stovetop on medium-high flame.
+- Follow the same steps as for the instant pot recipe, but cook in a large wok (or kadhai) on the stovetop on medium-high flame.

-• Add cashew paste, coconut milk and lime juice.
+- Add cashew paste, coconut milk and lime juice.
 Garnish with cilantro and enjoy!

 Can frozen vegetables be used to make Vegetable Korma?

 You can also use the vegetables you have on hand or add other veggies of your choice.
-Just make sure to adjust cooking time accordingly.
+Just make sure to adjust the cooking time accordingly.

 Can I add some protein to this korma?

 Yes, that is a great way to make this a complete meal.
-Add precooked chickpeas or black eyed peas or other precooked protein options.
+Add precooked chickpeas or black-eyed peas, or other pre-cooked protein options.

 Pro Tips to make the perfect Vegetable Korma

-2. Pressure cook the veggies for just a minute, so they do not overcook.
+- Pressure cook the veggies for just a minute so they do not overcook.

-Hope you enjoy this Vegetable Korma Curry!
+I hope you enjoy this Vegetable Korma Curry!

 Vegetable Korma